magm3333/node-prd/README.md

 ### Method runReport (cb, logOut, logErr)
 It takes three parameters:
-- Cb: callback function that will be executed when ends execution of the report.
+- cb: callback function that will be executed when ends execution of the report.
 Receives as a parameter an integer (code) that contains the ERROR_LEVEL, if equals 0 the report has been generated, otherwise an error code.
 - logOut: boolean value indicating if seen the standard output.
 - logErr: boolean value indicating if seen the error output

+### Report as a Service (RaaS)
+To support high concurrency, node-prd implements RAAS.
+Consists of three steps:
+1) Start the server.
+    nPrd.initRaaS (port, logout, logErr);
+- port: port number for RaaS Server
+- logOut: boolean value indicating if seen the standard output.
+- logErr: boolean value indicating if seen the error output
+2) [Configure] (#configureReport) and run report. nPrd.runRaaS (cb);
+- cb: callback function that will be executed when ends execution of the report.
+Receives as a parameter an JSON object that contains the code and message with information about execution result.
+Format: {code: nnnn, msg:'xxxxx'}, code=0 msg='OK'
+3) Stop the server when not required. nPrd.stopRaaS();

 ### Change data sources
 By default, when you run a report is used as the data source the embeded data source.